A COMMITED CREATOR

 INNOVATIVE CONCEPTS SUCH AS MY BAG SKIRT AND THE CAPE SKIRT

 So Marion decides to create only unique designs or limited series of 3 to 5 copies maximum.
 Creation of wedding dresses, evening dresses, stage costumes for artists, innovative concepts such as « My bag skirt », " The cape skirt " and « The sculpture dress ».

-Each design is created by Marion Waterkeyn herself, in her studio in Versailles.
+Each design is created by Marion Waterkeyn herself, in her studio in Paris.
 She uses haute-couture techniques to make her models.
 Marion wants to be a craftswoman and an artist.